yuvasaro/cse15l-lab-reports/labreport3.md

 grep -n "search_string" directory/
 ```

 The `-n` tag means to get the line number in a file where a match was found.
+This would be useful
+when we need to manually scroll to a certain part of a long file to examine it– we'd use `grep -n`
+to find the line number and save time by simply scrolling to that line number.

 ```bash
 grep -n "Shopping" written_2/travel_guides/berlitz2/Barcelona-WhatToDo.txt